greg-kal/issuebench/README.md

 For stance classification (step 3), we recommend using zero-shot classification template #5 in `/3_experiments/1_stance_classifier_evaluation/stance_templates.csv` paired with a strong LLM.

 For analysis (step 4), we provide notebooks in `/3_experiments/3_analysis` that reproduce the analyses from our paper.
+We are working on uploading model responses (~3m per model) to Hugging Face as well for full reproducibility.

 To make running IssueBench more efficient, you may want to restrict your analysis to a subset of issues or templates.
 `/2_final_dataset/prompts_debug.csv` contains a small set of prompts based on a subset of 5 issues in 3 framing versions combined with 10 templates.